-If an untethered DT300/R, operating as a tetherless throttle, detects no user throttle activity for about 3 minutes it will enter power save mode.
+If an untethered DT400/R, operating as a tetherless throttle, detects no user throttle activity for about 3 minutes it will enter power save mode.
 The display will show:

-The throttle may flash the normal Lo (Loco) Mode screen about every 60 seconds.
+The throttle may flash the normal Fn Mode screen about every 60 seconds.
 This happens when the throttle "pings" the system to let the command station know that it is still part of the system.
 This keeps the system from releasing that locomotive back to the system and making it available to be selected by another throttle.

-Any key strokes or movement of the throttle knobs will bring the DT300/R out of power save and return to the normal Lo (Loco) mode screen.
+Press and hold the PWR button to bring the throttle out of power save mode without making any changes to throttle settings.
+Any key strokes or movement of the throttle knobs will also bring the DT400/R out of power save and return to the normal Fn mode screen.

-Fast clock caution: If you use power save mode, the DT300/R's local fast clock copy will deviate from the LocoNet system clock.
-The fast clock will resynchronize with your LocoNet system fast clock when it is plugged in again.
+Fast clock caution: If you use power save mode, the DT400/R's local fast clock copy will deviate from the LocoNet system clock.
+The fast clock will re-synchronize with your LocoNet system fast clock when it is plugged in again.

-23.2 LocoNet ID Change
+23.1 LocoNet ID Change

-Your DT300/R will log on to the LocoNet ID offered by compatible infrared receiver(s) it sees when plugged in to LocoNet.
+Your DT400/R will log on to the LocoNet ID offered by the first compatible infrared or radio receiver it "sees" when plugged in to LocoNet.
 The default LocoNet ID is 00.
 It may be necessary to change the LocoNet ID if more than one club is operating in close proximity at a train show so that the commands sent by one club will not interfere with the commands sent by other clubs.